ldsands/UsefulCodeSnippets/programming_languages/python/python_install.md

 - If you're using anaconda then use their environment manager it is very good and comprehensive it can also specify what version of python you're using which is very useful for sharing projects.
 However there is the drawback of not having all access to PyPI which is the official repository for all python packages.
 To get access to these you still have to use pip which occasionally does cause issues with conda.
 The reason conda does this is because pip does not deal with non-python packages very well.
 So if there is a package that depends on say c++ or some other lower level language pip has been known to be very bad at dealing with those dependencies.
 Anaconda solves that issue completely.

 - Venv is what I recommend (for now) for "normal" python for the moment it is kind of limited (unable to handle a lot of non-python packages though this is more of a pip issue than venv) and a but more complicated to use and activate but it seems to work pretty well.
 Venv does not have the ability to dictate the version of python that is used either.
+    - To create a local version of python `python -m venv venv`
+    - You must then activate this new instance of python, for Linux `source venvUbu/bin/activate` for Windows `.\venv\Scripts\activate.ps1`

 - Another option is [Pyflow](https://github.com/David-OConnor/pyflow) which uses Rust on the backend.
 It is very fast and very easy to use though you do have to have either a pyproject.toml or a line in the script similar to the following: `__requirements__ = ["pandas", "numpy"]` to work with pyflow.
 This may be my favorite as of Summer 2020 since it is so easy to use.
 To install pyflow there are several options however I recommend installing rust then use this command: `cargo install pylow`.
 Instructions on how to install Rust can be found [here](../rust/rust_install.md).
 If on a debian based distro you can also use this command `cd ~/ && wget https://github.com/David-OConnor/pyflow/releases/download/0.2.7/pyflow_0.2.7_amd64.deb && sudo dpkg -i pyflow_0.2.7_amd64.deb && rm pyflow* && pyflow --version`.
     - You can create the folder containing all of the Python and Python packages needed by entering `pyflow init` or in a new folder by entering `pyflow new ProjectName`.